DeforaOS/DaPortal/README.md

 Documentation
 -------------

-Installation instructions and manual pages can be found in the "doc" sub-directory.
+Installation instructions and manual pages can be found in the `doc` sub-directory.
 They can also be found online, at: http://www.defora.org/doc/html/DaPortal/

 Bug reports
 -----------

 DaPortal is using its own "project" module to track bug reports, feature requests and other improvements.
 It can be found here: http://www.defora.org/os/project/bug_list/12/DaPortal